Is milk & other dairy high in vitamin B12?

 Does the cooking of milk destroy vitamin B12?

-On the other hand, boiling of milk for 30 minutes or microwave heating for 5 minutes can destroy up to 40% of vitamin B12 of milk.
+On the other hand, boiling milk for 30 minutes or microwave heating for 5 minutes can destroy up to 40% of the vitamin B12 of milk.

-Moreover, prefer consuming pasteurized milk than evaporated milk.
+Moreover, prefer consuming pasteurized milk to evaporated milk.
 The vitamin B12 content in canned evaporated milk is reduced by 65%.

 Are other types of milk naturally high in vitamin B12?